 There are so many great things about the Zmodo cameras such as their ability to work well with voice assistants.
 They also have night vision, pan and tilt cameras, smart motion alerts with set detection fields, time-lapse videos, edit and share features, two-way audio, multiple-user support, a mobile app, and more.

 Zmodo offers three plans.
 Their Basic plan is free and comes with 12 hours of alert clips.
 All their paid plans come with advanced features and varying degrees of cloud storage.
-The 7-Day Plan is $4.99/mo. or $49.90/yr. and comes with 7-days of intelligent continuous cloud storage and 7-days of alert clip storage.
-The 30-day Plan is $9.99/mo. or $99.90/yr. and comes with 30-days of intelligent continuous cloud storage and 30-days of alert clip storage.
-And, Zmodo offers 50% off the purchase of any additional cameras you buy.
+The 7-Day Plan is $4.99 per month or $49.90 per year and comes with 7-days of intelligent continuous cloud storage and 7-days of alert clip storage.
+The 30-day Plan is $9.99 per month or $99.90 per year and comes with 30-days of intelligent continuous cloud storage and 30-days of alert clip storage.
+And, Zmodo offers 50-percent off the purchase of any additional cameras you buy.
 See our Zmodo testing and review for more.

 Finally, a home security company offering advanced high-quality cameras at unbelievably low prices, then adding free cloud storage to boot!
 The only drawback is that they only offer indoor video cameras, at least for now.
 Here is our Wyze summary along with a few of the Wyze pros and cons.